Did you know that …

 To meet these demands, on provisional and definite products, ordered by dentists who work with us, the Dental Team Laboratory has evolved, over years, acquiring the best systems and technologies on the market.

 In addition to the barely treated aesthetic coating, our ceramic tooth cemented on a natural tooth, taken as an example, has also an extremely important component that is only mentioned sporadically: the structure.
 These structures are the elements on which the prosthesis actually is constructed and can be made up of many materials.
 And the biggest and obviously the most noticeable difference at first glance is in color.
+The structures can be white structure gray and even, in some cases, structure yellow.

 These chromatic differences are obviously due to the various materials that can be used.
 Let's try to list them here: